Vashon developer envisions ambitious green housing project west of town

 The LBC goal is ambitious and visionary: zero-net energy use, zero-net water use, habitat protection and more — or as Brown puts it, “buildings that help the environment, not harm it.”

-Now, Brown, 63, a water engineer and consultant by profession, wants to bring this concept to fruition on Vashon, developing one of the largest Living Building Challenge communities in the country on 14 acres just west of the town core.
+Now, Brown, 63, an electrical engineer and consultant by profession, wants to bring this concept to fruition on Vashon, developing one of the largest Living Building Challenge communities in the country on 14 acres just west of the town core.

 About 20 percent of the townhomes would be income-restricted — the most affordable kind of home ownership — while other units would be aimed at people who make a little below or above King County’s average income, often called “workforce” or “middle housing” by housing advocates.
 The rest would be sold or rented at market rate.